How To Treat Common Constipation

 This is not a complete list.
 Other causes can be determined by your physician.

-Most people with constipation will be told they do NOT have a grave or serious illness to worry about.
-They may be told that with a little help of dietary habits, fluid intake, scheduled bowel movements, that this part of their life can get easier.
+Most people with constipation will be told they do NOT have a grave or serious illness which can reduce their worry.
+They may be told that with changes of dietary habits, fluid intake, scheduled bowel movements, that their life can get easier.

-Other people may have what is called "colonic inertia" which means that your colon contractions are out of rhythm and wants to keep the poop inside you.
+Other people may have what is called "colonic inertia" which means that your colon contractions are out of rhythm which keeps the poop inside you.
 These people often feel that their colon is just not completely emptying out each time.
 And they are right.

 You can read more on Obstructed Defectation and its treatment here.

 Treatment of Constipation